Goodreads Rating: 3.9 ★★★★

 Genre: Ireland Lit, Cultural, Contemporary, Thriller

-The narration style was executed flawlessly and the main protagonist voice was so strong that you instantly felt a connection from page one.
-We got to understand him on such an emotional level from his youth all the way to his current life, it almost felt like opening a very personal diary & I applaud the author for building that connection with the reader.
+The narration style was executed flawlessly and the main protagonist voice was so strong I felt an instant connection from page one.
+We got to understand him on such an emotional level from his youth all the way to his current life, it felt like opening a very personal diary & I applaud the author for building that connection with the reader.

 Billy was an alcoholic and the author managed to get me into the mindset of an alcoholic.
 It was interesting character study especially when he mentioned how most addicts don’t even like the taste of alcohol, that to function in their everyday life they had to indulge in it.
-I have had some personal experience with alcoholics and I am always looking for material that discusses that topic, he captured it very well in the sense of how lonely of a life it is and how the loss oneself and loved ones is inevitable.
+I have had some personal experience with alcoholics.
+He captured it very well in the sense of how lonely of a life it is and the loss oneself and loved ones are inevitable.
 It also influenced his decision making in a really drastic way, some situations in the book escalated quickly and leaving the reader wondering… “How will this get resolved?”

 The writing style was sharp and had a dark atmosphere about it & meshed so well with the characters and plot.
 My interest in the story was always strong because every sentence added to the story.
 The characters developed so well and formed such strong bonds that just made the experience of the book that much better.
 The dialogue and how the characters were written made them literally jump out of the page, some even had that deep Irish accent which I read out loud because it was so amusing.

 This is a much-underrated book, that has so much to offer and I feel that everyone should try it, seriously stop reading this review and add it NOW!!!! *

 please*… Have you ever just started a book and you knew deep down that this will already be your favourite…